BlockCertsAI/BCAI-Canon/WHITEPAPER.md

 Only applications that respect identity, permissions, and policy are allowed to operate.

 This creates an environment where trust is not negotiated — it is guaranteed.
+Once enforcement exists at the substrate level, intelligence itself can no longer remain external to accountability.

 ---